Properly done, telling people how they

 “This particular class was above excellent…If I was an Executive I would mandate all of my managers and leaders to participate in Dr. Belt’s class because it was tremendous.
 I look forward to completing my Certificate with CMD.”

-Lazerrick Young, Portfolio Recovery Associates, Hutchinson, KS
+Lazerrick Young, Portfolio Recovery Associates, Hutchinson, Kansas

 “I greatly value the information that Dr. Belt shared with the class.
 I hope that as I practice these new skills it’ll be helpful to others as well as myself.
 The stories Dr. Belt shared, helped to put meat on the bones of class material.”